Classics was one of the original subjects offered when Victoria University of Wellington was established more than 100 years ago.

 Our academic staff, recognised experts in their fields, offer courses that strive to understand our world better by exploring its roots in classical antiquity.
 As active researchers, they produce insightful and cutting-edge conference presentations, articles and books.

-Through studying Classical Studies at Victoria you’ll have the opportunity to apply to go on the biennial field trip to Greece.
+Through studying Classical Studies you’ll have the opportunity to apply to go on the biennial field trip to Greece.
 You’ll also have access to the Classics Museum, which houses a beautiful collection of Greek and Roman artefacts.

 You can also join the Wellington Classical Association, a group for those interested in the classical world which has been running since the late 1940s.